1Now Abraham was old and well advanced in days, and Yahweh had blessed Abraham in all things.

 51Behold, Rebekah is before you.
 Take her and go, and let her be your lord’s son’s wife, as Yahweh has spoken.”

-52It came to pass that when Abraham’s servant heard their words, he bowed himself down to the earth before Yahweh.
+52It came to pass that when Abraham’s servant heard their words, he bowed down on the ground before Yahweh.

 53Then the servant brought out articles of silver and articles of gold, and clothing, and gave them to Rebekah.
 He also gave valuable things to her brother and her mother.